 I’m glad you decided to drop in and check out what I’ve been up to.

-I love all things tech, lesbian culture, social critique and penetration testing AKA ethical hacking
+I love all things tech, lesbian culture, riding my bike and penetration testing AKA ethical hacking

 (including bad photoshopping and a good giggle).

 This is the home of all my latest writing and projects.